-In accordance with Article L.356-21 of the French Insurance Code (Code des assurances), participating undertakings must regularly provide the ACPR with the information it needs to exercise the requisite Group supervision.
-This information is notably set out in two separate Group reports.
+In accordance with Article L.355-1 of the French Insurance Code (Code des assurances), reinsurance undertakings must regularly provide the ACPR with the information it needs to exercise the requisite supervision.
+This information is set out in two separate reports along with the quantitative reports referred to in Article L.355-1 of the French Insurance Code.

-One of these Group reports is the Solvency and Financial Condition Report (SFCR) for public disclosure, which is published each year.
+One of these reports is the Solvency and Financial Condition Report (SFCR) for public disclosure, which is published each year.